Jay-Ohhh/elegant-toast/README.md

 Contributions, issues and feature requests are welcome!

-Feel free to check [issues page]([Issues · Jay-Ohhh/rolib-cli · GitHub](https://github.com/Jay-Ohhh/rolib-cli/issues)).
-You can also take a look at the [contributing guide](https://github.com/Jay-Ohhh/rolib-cli/blob/master/CONTRIBUTING.md).
+Feel free to check [issues page](https://github.com/Jay-Ohhh/elegant-toast/issues).
+You can also take a look at the [contributing guide](https://github.com/Jay-Ohhh/elegant-toast/blob/master/CONTRIBUTING.md).